freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 - Capitalization matters
 - If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

+## 360. Insert 27 inch Mountain Bike

+### 360.1

+I think the structure of your database is set.
+You have nine bikes in your inventory.
+Add the first one to your `bikes` table.
+It has a `type` of `mountain` and a `size` of `27`.
+The other columns will automatically be filled in, so don't worry about those.

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

+## 370. Insert 28 inch Mountain Bike

+### 370.1

+Insert 28 inch Mountain Bike

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

+## 380. Insert 29 inch Mountain Bike

+### 380.1

+Insert 29 inch Mountain Bike

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

+## 390. Insert 27 inch Road Bike

+### 390.1

+Insert 27 inch Road Bike

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

+## 400. Insert 28 and 29 inch Road Bikes

+### 400.1

+Insert 28 and 29 inch Road Bikes

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

+## 410. Insert 19, 20, 21 inch BMX Bikes

+### 410.1

+Insert 23, 24 and 25 inch BMX Bikes

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions